jedl472/strela-vlna_embedded/README.md

-This is the software for embedded devices used in the strela-vlna competitions
+this is the software for embedded devices used in the strela-vlna competitions